rdwrome/POLICIES/sp25outline.md

 - bno:
 - 343: strudel+hydra
 - 261a: functions
-- NO CLASS THURSDAY SC
+- DO 491 one-on-ones AD HOC
-[MAJOR INTERVIEWS/JURIES?]
+- NO CLASS THURSDAY BC SC

 ////